Mathematical Analysis of a Diffuse Interface Model for Multi-Phase Flows of Incompressible Viscous Fluids with Different Densities: Abstract

 \section{Abstract}

 We analyze a diffuse interface model for multi-phase flows of $N$ incompressible, viscous Newtonian fluids with different densities.
 In the case of a bounded and sufficiently smooth domain existence of weak solutions in two and three space dimensions and a singular free energy density is shown.
-Moreover, in two space dimensions global well-posedness for sufficiently regular initial data is proven.
-In three space dimension well-posedness locally in time is shown as well as regularization for large times in the absence of exterior forces.
-In both cases convergence to stationary solutions as time tends to infinity is proved.
+Moreover, in two space dimensions global \RevA{existence} for sufficiently regular initial data is proven.
+In three space dimension, \RevA{existence of strong solutions} locally in time is shown as well as regularization for large times in the absence of exterior forces. \RevA{Moreover, in both two and three dimensions,} convergence to stationary solutions as time tends to infinity is proved.